-United Equipment is committed to continuous improvement of its procurement processes and to strive towards identifying and minimising modern slavery within its operations and supply chain.
+United Equipment remains committed to continuous improvement of its procurement processes and identifying and minimising modern slavery within its operations and supply chain.

-We will continue to engage with our suppliers to understand the risk profile in relation to modern slavery and seek to mitigate those risks where possible.
+It is our aim to undertake ongoing monitoring of modern slavery risks and continue to identify areas for improvement.
+To achieve this we will continue to engage with our suppliers to understand the risk profile in relation to modern slavery and mitigate those risks where possible.

-United Equipment will build on the supplier risk analysis process in the future to engage with suppliers identified as high or medium risk to investigate areas of improvement or potential alternatives.
+United Equipment will widen the scope of its supplier risk analysis process in the future, with a view to increasing its engagement with suppliers identified as high or medium risk and to investigate areas of improvement or, if that is not possible, seek potential alternatives.

-Our employees, in particular our procurement team, will undertake further training in relation to modern slavery and its impacts across our business and more widely.
+We will seek to increase employee awareness of modern slavery risks, in particular within our procurement team, and undertake further training in relation to the impact modern slavery has across our business and more widely.